Health and wellbeing

 People often feel more in control of their lives when they are able to make decisions for themselves.
 When they can direct their life the way they want, and live independently, they feel more positive.
 This increases wellbeing.

-You can speak to family and friends, your social worker, or one of our Local Area Coordinators, about living more independently.
+You can speak to family and friends, your social care worker, or one of our Local Area Coordinators, about living more independently.